 8.1 Additional Explanatory Notes:

-#1.2: Recommended Practices do not include mandatory statements, and this specification is not intended to serve as the basis of statements of conformance.
+#1.2: As Recommended Practices do not include mandatory statements, this document is not intended to serve as the basis of statements of conformance.
 However, the material provides a basis for the development of normative protocol standards that include mandatory statements and to which conformance can be stated.
-It is the intention of the sponsor to initiate the development of such protocol standards based on the underlying foundation established in this Recommended Practice.
+The sponsor may initiate the development of such protocol standards based on the underlying foundation established in this Recommended Practice.

-#3.2, #5.6: Development of this standard will recognize the essential stakeholder role of the IEEE 802 Working Groups in the results.
-Prior to Sponsor agreement to forward a draft to Sponsor Ballot, each IEEE 802 Working Group will be invited to delegate a participant to serve as a member of any ballot group responsible for consideration of any internal draft.
+#3.2, #5.6: Development of this Recommended Practice will recognize the essential stakeholder role of the IEEE 802 Working Groups in the results.

+#5.2: In the scope of this project a router represents any Layer 3 forwarding entity including but not limited to IP technology.

-#5.2: The standard shall comply with IEEE Std 802, IEEE Std 802.1D and IEEE Std 802.1Q.
+The standard shall comply with IEEE Std 802 (IEEE Standard for Local and Metropolitan Area Networks: Overview and Architecture), IEEE Std 802.1D (IEEE Standard for Local and metropolitan area networks: Media Access Control (MAC) Bridges) and IEEE Std 802.1Q (IEEE Standard for Local and metropolitan area networks - Media Access Control (MAC) Bridges and Virtual Bridged Local Area Networks).

 10.5 Criteria for standards development (five criteria)